Ameer5121/AIVoice/README.md

 * **Step 3** Head to https://www.deepl.com/pro-api?cta=header-pro-api/ and click "Sign Up For Free".
 * **Step 4** Obtain your API Key **and save it because you will need it when you use the application for the first time.**

-**IMPORTANT:** If you can't use DeepL since it's not avaliable in your country, head to the **Usage Without DeepL** section before continuing the steps.
+**IMPORTANT:** If you can't use DeepL since it's not avaliable in your country or the fact that it needs a credit card for registration, head to the **Usage Without DeepL** section for a really simple installation before continuing the steps.

 * **Step 5**: Install **Virtual Cable** from https://vb-audio.com/Cable/
 * **Step 6**: Open your Sound settings and go to Recording.
 Select the **Virtual Cable**, and click Properties.
 Click the listen tab, and check "Listen to this Device" and make sure that "Playback through this device" is selected as your headphones/speakers.